-In a thorough QT study, citalogram was found to be associated with a dose-dependent increase in the QTc interval.
+In a thorough QT study, citalopram tablets were found to be associated with a dosedependent increase in the QTc interval.

 Electrocardiograms from citalopram (N=802) and placebo (N=241) groups were compared with respect to outliers defined as subjects with QTc changes over 60 msec from baseline or absolute values over 500 msec post-dose, and subjects with heart rate increases to over 100 bpm or decreases to less than 50 bpm with a 25% change from baseline (tachycardic or bradycardic outliers, respectively).
 In the citalopram group 1.9% of the patients had a change from baseline in QTcF >60 msec compared to 1.2% of the patients in the placebo group.
-None of the patients in the placebo group had a post-dose QTcF >500 msec compared to 0.5% of the patients in the citalopram group.
+None of the patients in the placebo group had a postdose QTcF >500 msec compared to 0.5% of the patients in the citalopram group.
 The incidence of tachycardic outliers was 0.5% in the citalopram group and 0.4% in the placebo group.
+The incidence of bradycardic outliers was 0.9% in the citalopram group and 0.4% in the placebo group.

-Other Adverse Reactions Observed During the Premarketing Evaluation of Citalopram The following list of adverse reactions does not include reactions that are: 1) included in Table 3 or elsewhere in labeling, 2) for which a drug cause was remote, 3) which were so general as to be uninformative, and those occurring in only one patient.
+Other Adverse Reactions Observed During the Premarketing Evaluation of Citalopram Tablets

+The following list of adverse reactions does not include reactions that are: 1) included in Table 3 or elsewhere in labeling,

+2) for which a drug cause was remote, 3) which were so general as to be uninformative, and those occurring in only one patient.

-Adverse reactions are categorized by body system and listed in order of decreasing frequency according to the following definitions: frequent adverse reactions are those occurring on one or more occasions in at least 1/100 patients; infrequent adverse reactions are those occurring in less than 1/100 patients to 1/1000 patients; rare adverse reactions are those occurring in fewer than 1/1000 patients.
+Adverse reactions are categorized by body system and listed in order of decreasing frequency according to the following definitions: frequent adverse reactions are those occurring on one or more occasions in at least 1/100 patients; infrequent adverse reactions are those occurring in less than 1/100 patients to 1/1,000 patients; rare adverse reactions are those occurring in fewer than 1/1,000 patients.